ultraschemer-microweb/microweb/README.md

 * If the criteria has been fulfilled, then permission evaluation is performed.
 * Permission returned by KeyCloak is considered final.

 Microweb doesn't perform resource name conflict resolution, and if one given resource matches more than one resource name, no conflict resolution is made, and the first resource evaluated will be considered the only one. __So, never create two conflicting resource names, because Microweb will consider correct the first name matching the real resource and all other names will be ignored.
-Since OpenID authorization calls return the _allowed_ resources to the calling user, in the case of naming conflict, if one, and only one of these resources has an _allowed_ permission, then the resource will be considered allowed to that user, no matter how many _"forbiddens"_ that resource has to that user, but matching other names__.
-No solution for this problem is planned, because no `cascading permission control` has been planned for Microweb.
+Since OpenID authorization calls return the _allowed_ resources to the calling user, in the case of naming conflict, if one, and only one of these resources, has an _allowed_ permission, then the resource will be considered allowed to that user, no matter how many _"forbiddens"_ that resource has to that user on the other registered names__.
+No solution for this problem is planned, because no __cascading permission control__ has been planned for Microweb.

 From the points above, we can conclude Microweb uses the __resource name__ to evaluate its registration on KeyCloak, and then, to evaluate its permission.